Advice > Product management

 Here is a step-by-step approach that you could use to get to that number:

-If you struggle to find a starting point, an alternative approach is to begin from the number you want to calculate and draw an issue tree from top to bottom, as we have below.
+If you struggle to find a starting point, an alternative approach is to begin from the number you want to calculate.
+Then, draw an issue tree from left to right, and calculate from right to left, as we have below.
 In addition, the advantage of this approach is that it will force you to be mutually exclusive and collectively exhaustive (MECE).

 Both approaches are equally acceptable.
-But in both cases you should VALIDATE your approach with your interviewer by telling them the different calculations steps you are going to take BEFORE starting to calculate numbers (step three).
+But in both cases, you should validate your approach with your interviewer by telling them the different calculation steps you are going to take before starting to calculate numbers (in step three).
 This is important because it gives your interviewer a chance to rectify your course of action if they had another plan in mind.

 Step three: Round numbers and calculate

-When making assumptions it is vital that you pick simple numbers.
+When making assumptions, it is vital that you pick simple numbers.
 For instance, you should use 350 days in a year instead of 365.
-You should assume that the average cost per gallon of gas is $3.00 instead of $2.50.
-Etc. Rounding numbers will make your calculations easier and decrease your likelihood of making a mistake.
+You should assume that the average cost per gallon of gas is $3.00 instead of $3.05.
+Rounding numbers will make your calculations easier and decrease your likelihood of making a mistake.

 In addition, you should talk out loud when doing calculations so that your interviewer can follow your thought process.
 Your interviewer is interested in what's going on in your head - not the final result.